 Cons: Longer implementation time, larger investment, and handling all service and quality issues internally.

 Option 2: Use an API from a trusted partner

-The same customer survey tells us that developers dedicate 8-24 hours to deploy every verification and authentication tool available from Messente, this includes both the customer-facing toolset and all the back-end bits and pieces needed for future scalability.
+The same customer survey tells us that developers dedicate 8 to 24 hours to deploy every verification and authentication tool available from Messente.
+This includes both the customer-facing toolset and all the back-end bits and pieces needed for future scalability.
 We have no deployment costs, so deploying the tools costs €350 to €1,200 of developer time.

 Also, Messente does not charge for support and delivery quality.
 Account managers come as standard due to our focus on business-critical messaging, which means every message sent requires a dedicated person to manage the customer journey for peak efficiency.

-While building your own 2FA solution negates the one-time password variable costs, our data shows that 70% of authentications are still SMS PIN codes.
-So, an SMS fallback option is crucial for successful 2FA adoption by the customers as there is a definite habit of using the system.
-SMS still has a higher reach than any other easily adoptable 2FA method.
+While building your own two-factor authentication solution negates the one-time password variable costs, our data shows that 70% of authentications are still done via SMS PIN codes.
+So, an SMS fallback option is crucial for successful 2FA adoption by the customers as they are definitely habitual of and used to this system.
+SMS still has a higher reach than other easily adoptable two-factor authentication methods.
 Also, the tech team would need to maintain the one-time password system and mobile app.